VermillionIts15/Folder-Blacklisted-Word-Renamer/README.md

      - `"whitelist"`: A dictionary of files that should not be altered during renaming.
      - `"IsFolderPath"`: A boolean toggle.
 If `true`, the script will use the folder path specified in `"folder_path"`; if `false`, it will use its own directory as the target folder.
      - `"folder_path"`: The path to the directory containing the files to be renamed.
 This is used only when `"IsFolderPath"` is `true`.
+     - `"create_backup"`: A boolean toggle.
+If `true`, the script will create a backup of original files before renaming.

-   - Modify the `config.json` file to customize the blacklist, whitelist, folder path, and other settings.
+   - Modify the `config.json` file to customize the blacklist, whitelist, folder path, backup settings, and other options.

 2. **Renaming Files**